sheabunge/storyman/README.md

  1 file changed, 71 insertions(+), 3 deletions(-)
 ```

+If you're commiting to a branch that does *not* begin with a story tag, such as `main`, storyman will notice and prompt
+if you would like to add one to the commit message anyway:

 ## Tagging authors

 Storyman also supports workflows that involve also including the name of the commit authors in each message,